Otto Heinrich Warburg: Later years

 Otto Warburg edited and had much of his original work published in The Metabolism of Tumours (tr.
 1931) and wrote New Methods of Cell Physiology (1962).
 An unabashed anglophile, Otto Warburg was thrilled when Oxford University awarded him an honorary doctorate.
 He was awarded the Order Pour le Mérite in 1952 and was known to tell other universities not to bother with honorary doctorates.
 He would ask officials to mail him medals he had been awarded so as to avoid a ceremony that would separate him from his beloved laboratory.

 When frustrated by the lack of acceptance of his ideas, Warburg was known to quote an aphorism he attributed to Max Planck: "Science advances one funeral at a time".

 Seemingly utterly convinced of the accuracy of his conclusions, Warburg expressed dismay at the "continual discovery of cancer agents and cancer viruses" that he expected to "hinder necessary preventive measures and thereby become responsible for cancer cases".

 When Josef Issels was tried and convicted for promoting the Issels treatment, an ineffective regimen claimed to treat cancer, Warburg offered to testify on Issels' behalf at his appeal to the German Supreme Court.
 All of Issels' convictions were overturned.

 Warburg resided in the Kaiser Wilhelm Institute with his companion of 50 years, Jacob Heiss, the secretary and manager of the Kaiser Wilhelm Institute.
 Warburg pursued his research until the age of 86.
 He left his entire estate to Heiss.

 In 1968, he suffered a broken femur.
 This was complicated by deep vein thrombosis.
-He died in 1970 from pulmonary embolism and was buried in a Christian cemetery.
+He died on 1 August 1970 from pulmonary embolism and was buried in a Christian cemetery.